msg555/dustapi-docs/docs/_build/trigger_base.rst

   [option,VALUE1:OPTION1,VALUE2:OPTION2,...]
     Use a dropdown option menu.
 If the user selects **OPTIONk** the variable's value will be set to **VALUEk**.
-  [angle,MODE]
+    For integer types unspecified values will auto increment e.g. `A,B,10:C,D` is equivalent to `0:A,1:B,10:C,11:D` [angle,MODE]
     Use to set an angle. **MODE** can be set to 'rad' or 'radian' to use radians otherwise it defaults to degrees.